 High School Faculty/Staff — Establishing an ISU Course on a High School Campus

 The appropriate academic departments must annually approve all Idaho State University courses offered on a high school campus.
-In order for high school instructors to be considered for ISU adjunct/affiliate faculty status they must hold a Master's degree in the subject area and submit an Idaho State High school Adjunct and Course Request Form to the Early College Program Office.
+In order for high school instructors to be considered for ISU adjunct/affiliate faculty status they must hold a Master's degree in the subject area and submit an Early College Program High school Adjunct and Course Request Form to the Early College Program Office.
 A course request application is considered complete when accompanied by the following:

 - Course Request Form (with signature from building principal)